Posted on

 - a deadline for the receipt of those unpaid wages,

-- a description of the actions that the employee will take if the wages are not paid by the deadline,
+- a description of the actions that you will take if the wages are not paid by the deadline,

-- how the employer can pay the wages, and
+- how your employer can pay the wages, and

 The letter should include these elements using a strong but professional tone.
 The letter does not need to be complex or verbose.
 It should be written in simple and straightforward language.

-The sample letter includes all of these elements and an appropriate tone.
+The sample letter above includes all of these elements and an appropriate tone.

 - name,